dvidelabs/flatcc/README.md

   encodings will have different API name prefixes.
 For now the API remains unchanged and requires recompilation with updated `flatcc_types.h`.
-- type hashed file/buffer identifiers will likely see an API change because currently numeric identifiers are simply converted to a string but this needs a separate API call so string identifiers can be zero terminated an such that type hashes changes endian format for big endian encoded flatbuffers, which string identifiers won't.

 NOTE: see
 [CHANGELOG](https://github.com/dvidelabs/flatcc/blob/master/CHANGELOG.md).